pinter-gabor-at/earlytobed/README.md

 Then you create a bed from the spoil of this brutal act and expect to sleep soundly. - Barbaric.

 So I made this mod to allow a less violent start.
-Create a wooden shear.
+I have created a wooden shear.
-It has a pitifully low durability, barely enough to collect 3 wools for your first bed.
+It has pitifully low durability, barely enough to collect 3 wools for your first bed.

 There is one more item to help you at the very beginning of a new game: the wooden bucket.
-It isimilar to a normal bucket, but made of wood, and can hold only water, and does not interact with cauldrons.
+It is similar to a normal bucket, but made of wood, can hold only water, and does not interact with cauldrons.

 ## License